PGM-Lab/InferPy/README.md

     # Sample the observed value from the Gaussian of the selected component.
     x_n = Normal(loc = tf.gather(mu,z_n), scale = tf.gather(sigma,z_n), observed = true)
 ```
 As commented above, the variable z_n and x_n are surrounded by a **with** statement to inidicate that the defined random variables will be reapeatedly used in each data sample.
+In this case, every replicated variable is conditionally idependent given the variables mu and sigma defined outside the **with** statement.

 Once the random variables of the  model are defined, the probablitic model itself can be created and compiled.
 The probabilistic model defines a joint probability distribuiton over all these random variables.
 ```python